 The Audit Committee Mandate as approved by the Board is included in Appendix B. The members of the Audit Committee are listed below.
 Each member of the Audit Committee is independent and financially literate as defined by Canadian securities laws.
-Each Audit Committee member has been designated by the Board as an "audit committee financial expert" as defined by the rules of the SEC.
+At least one member of the Audit Committee has been designated by the Board as an "audit committee financial expert" as defined by the rules of the SEC.